biotite-dev/article-notebooks/README.md

 # article-notebooks

-This repository contains the *Jupyter* notebooks from 2023 journal article '*Biotite: New tools for a versatile Python bioinformatics library*'.
+This repository contains the *Jupyter* notebooks from the 2023 journal article '*Biotite: New tools for a versatile Python bioinformatics library*'.

 ## Setup